FoalTS/foal/docs/guide/2-handle-a-request.md

 ```

-One the handler is implemented, you'll have to bind it to a route.
+Once the handler is implemented, you'll have to bind it to a route.
 Go to `app.module.ts` and update the following lines.

 ```typescript
 import { Module } from '@foal/core';